 Maverick had Goose.
 Han Solo had Chewbacca.
 Bread has butter.

 Dynamic duos feed off each other to fuel their greatness.
 History remembers the frontman and leader of every group, but it’s the sidekicks who take the pressure off at the expense of their own legacy.
-Perhaps no confidant is more under-appreciated for his contributions than Scottie Pippen.
+Perhaps no confidant is more under-appreciated for his contributions than seven-time All-Star Scottie Pippen.

 Even though Pippen’s time with the Bulls ended unceremoniously following contract disputes with management, it will surprise most people to learn that Pippen actually made far more money solely in NBA contracts than “His Airness” ever did.